 Some would even add whole grains, peanut butter, mashed bananas, and more!

 You can start by serving plain pasta.
-Now we know that doesn’t sound too appetizing, but remember you’re just starting to get your baby used to mild flavors.
+Now I know that doesn’t sound too appetizing, but remember you’re just starting to get your baby used to mild flavors.

 Later on, you can start being a bit more “adventurous.”
 You can cook the pasta in olive oil or even in tomato sauce!

-Don’t forget the shredded cheese on top or some goat cheese, because we all know that’s what makes pasta a winner.
+Don’t forget the shredded cheese on top or some goat cheese, because I all know that’s what makes pasta a winner.

 10. Teething Biscuits